Bringing Dependents to the United States

 • Spouse

-• The couple must produce a valid marriage certificate.
+• The couple must provide a valid marriage certificate.

-• Same-sex couples must have the marriage recognized where the marriage took place.
+• Same-sex marriages must be legally recognized in the location where the marriage took place.

 • Child